 Former sailor details misconduct by SEALs pulled from Iraq

 SAN DIEGO (AP) — A former U.S. Navy sailor who was attached to a U.S. Navy SEAL platoon says the 2019 deployment to Iraq was marred by drinking and sexual misconduct.
-Colleen Grace is the first to give an in-depth view of what led up to an entire SEAL platoon being withdrawn from Iraq following a Fourth of July barbecue and the sexual assault of a sailor.
-Grace detailed what she witnessed that night and described other misconduct.
-An enlisted SEAL was charged with sexual assault.
-His lawyer says he is innocent.
-A hearing in the case will be held Friday at Naval Base San Diego.
+Colleen Grace is the first to give an in-depth view of what led up to an entire SEAL platoon being withdrawn from Iraq following a Fourth of July barbecue and the alleged sexual assault of a sailor.
+Grace also described other misconduct.
+Special Warfare Operator First Class Adel A. Enayat was charged with sexual assault.
+He denies any wrongdoing.
+The AP initially withheld his name because he filed a counter complaint saying the sailor raped him.
+The Naval Criminal Investigative Service said Friday it has closed that investigation because he did not cooperate.